-You need to register to vote every year, even if your details haven't changed.
+You need to confirm your details every year, even if they haven't changed.

 If you are not on the electoral register you cannot vote even if you are registered to pay council tax (this is an entirely separate process).
 Not being registered can also affect your credit rating.

 Deadlines to register to vote

 Applications to register must be received by no later than midnight on the twelfth working day before the date of the election.